Chalconatronite

 Crystal system: Monoclinic

-Specific gravity: 2.27 measured, 2.31 calculated from synthetic material
+Specific gravity: 2.27 measured, 2.31 calculated for synthetic material

 Colour: Greenish blue to pale blue